 Acne Face Mapping 101: How to Decode Your Breakouts

-As your body’s largest organ—and biggest defender—your skin sure can take a hit.
-But, sometimes, the repercussions of protecting your insides can get bumpy (pun intended), resulting in a variety of irritations more commonly known as breakouts.
-Whether it be one lone pimple or a family of zits, it’s safe to say that at one point or another, we have all experienced the occasional bout of acne.
-And, while dirt and debris can play a key role in clogged pores and blemished skin, they aren’t necessarily the only culprit.
-Our complexions are like a mirror that reflects what’s going on inside our bodies — from poor diet to hormonal fluctuations to allergies — so, with a better understanding of why we are experiencing breakouts in certain areas of our face, we can start to read and understand why breakouts are happening in the first place.
-To learn more about why we breakout and what our breakouts might be telling us, we turned to board-certified dermatologist, and Skincare.com expert, Dr. Dendy Engelman who helps to explain acne face mapping below!
+Whether it be one lone pimple or a family of zits, it’s safe to say that at one point or another, we have all experienced acne.
+While dirt and debris can play a key role in clogged pores and blemished skin, they aren’t necessarily the only culprit.
+Our complexions are like a mirror that reflects what’s going on inside of our bodies — from poor diet to hormonal fluctuations to allergies — so, with a better understanding of why we are experiencing breakouts on certain areas of our face, we can start to understand why breakouts are happening in the first place.
+This is called face mapping.
+To learn more, we turned to board-certified dermatologist and Skincare.com expert, Dr. Dendy Engelman.

-If you are experiencing breakouts on your cheeks, Dr. Engelman says that it could be due to allergies, pollution, and buildup.
+If you are experiencing breakouts on your cheeks, Dr. Engelman says that it could be due to allergies, pollution and cell buildup.
 She suggests using deep cleansing masks to help control excess oil and rid the skin’s surface of dead skin cells and other impurities that may cause breakouts.
-You’ll also want to keep the items that touch your cheeks—like your makeup brushes, pillowcases, and cleansing brushes—as clean as possible.
+You’ll also want to keep the items that touch your cheeks (like your makeup brushes, pillowcases and cleansing brushes) as clean as possible.
 Dirty brushes are a breeding ground for blemish-causing bacteria, so cleaning them is truly non-negotiable.
-If you need a handy, step-by-step guide on how to thoroughly clean your makeup brushes, read our tutorial here.

-The T-Zone—the nose and forehead area—may be one of the more common areas for one to experience a breakout.
+The T-zone (the nose and forehead area) is one of the more common areas to experience a breakout.
 From excess oil to stress, the reasons for these breakouts can vary case-by-case.
-One reason why you might be breaking out on your T-Zone may be connected to your diet.
-“If you are experiencing breakouts in [your T-Zone], you may want to revise your diet to include more fruits and vegetables,” Dr. Engelman suggests.
+One reason why you might be breaking out on your T-zone isyour diet.
+“If you are experiencing breakouts in your T-zone, you may want to revise your diet to include more fruits and vegetables,” Dr. Engelman suggests.
 “You’ll also want to keep yourself hydrated by drinking more water.”
-Not a fan of plain H2O?
-Give your glass a tasty twist with one of these spa-inspired fruit water recipes!

-Breaking out around your mouth can be linked to the same culprit as your T-Zone: your diet.
+Breaking out around your mouth can be linked to the same culprit as your T-zone: your diet.
 Only this may be a more topical matter.
-Residue from foods that are high in acid can leave the skin around mouth—especially the corners—feeling irritated and may cause redness or swelling.
+Residue from foods that are high in acid can leave the skin around the mouth, especially the corners, feeling irritated and may cause redness or swelling.
 If this is something you experience often, you may want to start carrying facial wipes in your purse and give the skin around your mouth a good cleanse after you chow down.

 Acne might not be the only skin concern you’re dealing with.
-Are you looking to target signs of skin aging, dryness, a dulled complexion and more?
+Are you looking to target signs of skin aging, dryness, a dulled complexion?
 The good news is you can address acne plus your additional concerns all at once.
 Below, we’re sharing our favorite acne-fighting products that do more than just combat blemishes.

 Acne and Signs of Aging: SkinCeuticals Blemish + Age Defense

-When you’re dealing with acne coupled with visible signs of skin aging, reach for a salicylic acne treatment that’s specifically formulated for aging skin.
-We recommend SkinCeuticals Blemish + Age Defense, a salicylic acid acne treatment for aging skin prone to breakouts.
+When you’re dealing with acne, coupled with visible signs of skin aging, reach for a salicylic acne treatment that’s specifically formulated for aging skin.
+We recommend SkinCeuticals Blemish + Age Defense.
 It can help diminish the appearance of visible signs of aging, as well as decongest clogged pores.

 Acne and Large Pores: La Roche-Posay Effaclar Serum

-Currently struggling with acne and large pores?
-Consider reaching for La Roche-Posay’s Effaclar Serum.
-The pore-refining serum helps tighten the look of large pores and visibly smooths the skin’s texture for a more even tone.
+If you’re currently struggling with acne and large pores?
+Consider reaching for the La Roche-Posay Effaclar Serum.
+The refining serum helps tighten the look of large pores and visibly smooths the skin’s texture for a more even tone.